Jayson Gaddis: Founder of The Relationship School

 54:16.26 – Brian David Crane

-Yeah I think that I think what you said though to be clear in the distinction like your kids can go.
+Yeah I think what you said though to be clear in the distinction like your kids can go.
 You know there’s like okay, cool like there’s no screens.
 They can use their imagination.
 They read.
 They can do anything other than be on screens.
 It’s just they’re not necessarily.
-Um, with other kids when this is happening right? like they can be outside.
-They can know they’re in this neighborhood and um so they are.
+With other kids when this is happening right? like they can be outside.
+They can know they’re in this neighborhood and so they are.

 54:37.26 – Jayson Gaddis

-Um, yeah, yeah now and now that our kids are older.
+Yeah, and now that our kids are older.
 We’re trying to like our daughter who had some girlfriends over recently and we’re doing what’s called a phone stack.
-Ah, where it’s like cool you come into our house and the phones go on the counter and if you need to connect with your parents or something please do but we want you guys playing without your phone So You guys don’t need to sit in the hammock and look at pictures on your phones or you sit and do selfies all day long.
-Um, just set the phones down and go.
+Where it’s like cool you come into our house and the phones go on the counter and if you need to connect with your parents or something, please do, but we want you guys playing without your phone.
+So you guys don’t need to sit in the hammock and look at pictures on your phones or you sit and do selfies all day long.
+Just set the phones down and go.

 55:04.34 – Brian David Crane